-The Draft Report is in two parts.
+The Final Report is in two parts.
 Part A provides an overview of key findings.
 Part B is comprised of entity-specific reports.
-Comments on this Draft Report are due by 28 February 2014.
-All comments will be taken into account in preparing the Final Report due 31 March 2014.
+All comments on the Draft Report have been taken into account in preparing the Final Report.

 THE ROLE OF THE QCA - TASK, TIMING AND CONTACTS